Memorial running game shines in physical scrimmage with Bulldogs - Port Arthur News

 Memorial running game shines in physical scrimmage with Bulldogs

-The Nederland Bulldogs and Memorial Titans got a little bit better taste of what live game action will look like in their scrimmage at Memorial Stadium Thursday.
+The Nederland Bulldogs and Memorial Titans got a better taste of what live game action would look like in their scrimmage at Memorial Stadium on Thursday.

 The Titans running game led the way as Memorial won 21-7 in the three-and-a-half quarters the teams played.

-Memorial running back quartet of Adrain Hayward, Marcus Hayes, Kendrick Sam and Jaqualion Chaney got the bulk of the reps in the backfield.
-Hayes had the most production making multiple defenders miss and found the end zone first for the Titans.
+The Memorial running back quartet of Adrain Hayward, Marcus Hayes, Kendrick Sam and Jaqualion Chaney got the bulk of the reps in the backfield.
+Hayes had the most production, making multiple defenders miss and found the end zone first for the Titans.

-The Titans defense set the tone early as Hunter Tran picked off Nederland quarterback Luke Broussard on the Bulldog’s opening drive.
+The Titans defense set the tone early as Hunter Tran picked off Nederland quarterback Luke Broussard on the Bulldogs’ opening drive.

-Broussard bounced back pretty well and was able to show off some wheels as he routinely moved the chains with his feet and scrambled to by time to find receivers down field.
+Broussard bounced back pretty well and was able to show off some wheels as he routinely moved the chains with his feet and scrambled to buy time to find receivers down field.

-Nederland Head Coach Monte Barrow said matchup was a good test for his offensive line to go up against one of the better defensive fronts in the state.
+Nederland Head Coach Monte Barrow said the matchup was a good test for his offensive line to go up against one of the better defensive fronts in the state.

+“We needed to realize the athleticism of what we were going against,” Barrow said.

 Memorial Head Coach Brian Morgan said he was pleased with his running back group’s effort.